scm-repo-mirror/cockroachdb_docs/src/current/v26.1/override-templates-cockroachdb-operator.md

 - A default pod specification is used for the CockroachDB Kubernetes pod.
 - The `values.yaml` configuration maps to a subset of `cockroach start` flags when CockroachDB is initialized.

-This page describes configuration options that allow advanced users to manually override the pod template and `cockroach start` flags as needed for deployment.
+This page describes configuration options that allow advanced users to manually override pod template metadata and `cockroach start` flags as needed for deployment.

 {{site.data.alerts.callout_info}}
 The {{ site.data.products.cockroachdb-operator }} is in [Preview]({% link {{ page.version.version }}/cockroachdb-feature-availability.md %}).